unamohq/simple-socket/README.md

 simple-socket
 =============

 Simple WebSocket client wrapper supporting reconnection on demand.
+Requires Browserify.

 ### Example of use ###